gitleaks/gitleaks/README.md

 # Title for the gitleaks configuration file.
 title = "Gitleaks title"

-# Extend the base (this) configuration.
-When you extend a configuration
+# Extend the base configuration.
+This is the extended configuration.
-# the base rules take precendence over the extended rules.
-I.e, if there are
+# When you extend a configuration the extended rules take precendence over the base rules.
-# duplicate rules in both the base configuration and the extended configuration
+# I.e, if there are duplicate rules in both the base configuration and the extended configuration
-# the base rules will override the extended rules.
+# the extended rules will override the base rules.
 # Another thing to know with extending configurations is you can chain together
 # multiple configuration files to a depth of 2.
 Allowlist arrays are appended
 # and can contain duplicates.